 The semantics of eu.egi.fedcloud.occi.compute.ephemeral are defined such that upon instantiation of a COMPUTE instance using a RESOURCE TEMPLATE instance defined in this profile, the PROVIDER MUST make available ephemeral storage capacity exclusively for the provisioned COMPUTE instance constrained to the lifetime of that COMPUTE instance.
 Preservation of data stored in ephemeral storage is not guaranteed; any provisions for this case are out of scope of the Profile.

-It is implementation-specific how ephemeral storage will be provisioned and made accessible to the COMPUTE instance.
-It is also context-specific in the sense that provisioning a COMPUTE instance is constrained by OS template instances if supported, at instantiation time, and other MIXINs that a PROVIDER MAY offer.
+It is implementation-specific how ephemeral storage will be provisioned to the COMPUTE instance.
+Regardless the specific implementation the outcome MUST always be the same, in that the ephemeral storage MUST be accessible using the default file system provided through the COMPUTE instance’s Operating System.
+Any further definition of specific file system paths etc. is out of scope for the Profile.

 D.2.
 SMALL INSTANCE attribute value definitions